Kelvinskell/filename-changer/README.md

 The basic function of this script is to automate the renaming of files in order to give users more flexibility and efficiency when working with files on the command line interface.
 This is essentially, a utility-packed bash script that makes it easier for users to quickly change filenames in a directory, or even across a file system, to lowercase characters, uppercase characters, and many more!
-You can even choose to hide your files in plain sight by generating random names for them, and reverting to their original names when you wish!
+You can even choose to hide your files in plain sight by generating random names for them!
-Users will have a variety of options to change filenames in a directory.

 A full description of the capabilities of this script will be given under the **features** section.